How to Clone Hard Drive on Windows 10 | 2026 Update

 Select the HDD you wish to clone (source drive) and the new SSD where the data will be transferred (destination drive).
 Ensure the destination drive has enough space for the data.

 Step 4.
-Start Cloning
+Configure Cloning Options

-Check the "SSD Alignment" option to optimize the target SSD performance.
 After reviewing your settings, click "Start Clone" to begin the cloning process.
 The program will copy all data, including the operating system, applications, and files, to the destination drive.

 Once the cloning is complete, shut down your PC, replace the old drive with the newly cloned one (if applicable), and boot up your PC.